reiserFSs/hyperevmlpmonitor/README.md

 # Installation
 Git clone this repository or download the release from Git and extract it into a new folder.
 Installation for Windows should be similar if you have Python3 installed.
 Would recommend using the Git Bash terminal for Windows.

+Clone into the repository (If using the Release instead, this step is not needed.)
 ```
 git clone https://github.com/reiserFSs/hyperevmlpmonitor
 ```
+Change directory
 ```
 cd hyperevmlpmonitor
 ```
+Install Python dependencies
 ```
 pip3 install -r requirements.txt
 ```
+Run the script
 ```
 python3 main.py
 ```